pomelo925/ProbRT/README.md

 <div align="center" style="max-width: 80%; margin: 0 auto;">

-RTGen is a fast and efficient repository template generator that helps developers quickly bootstrap projects with standardized configurations and structures.
-It provides pre-configured templates for Docker, GitHub workflows, licenses, and more.
+ProbRT is a project-based repository template that provides a complete development environment with Docker containerization, GitHub workflows, and standardized project structures.
+It offers both CPU and GPU support with multi-stage builds and CI/CD pipelines.

 </div>